 Lisbon on high

-If you are flying high with the promise of new love, Lisbon wings you even higher at its miradouros, or lookouts, many of which are tucked into the dimples of the city’s seven hills.
+If you are flying high with the promise of new love, Lisbon wings you even higher at its miradouros or lookouts, many of which are tucked into the dimples of the city’s seven hills.
 For postcard views, make your way to Alfama, Castelo and Graça neighbourhoods.

-A brisk uphill walk brings you to lookouts to swoon over: bougainvillea-wreathed Miradouro de Santa Luzia and Moorish gateway Largo das Portas do Sol peer over rooftops staggering down to the Tagus River and across to the pearly white dome of the Panteão Nacional and twin-spired Igreja de São Vicente de Fora.
+A brisk uphill walk brings you to lookouts to swoon over: bougainvillaea-wreathed Miradouro de Santa Luzia and Moorish gateway Largo das Portas do Sol peer over rooftops staggering down to the Tagus River and across to the pearly white dome of the Panteão Nacional and twin-spired Igreja de São Vicente de Fora.

 The higher you climb, the more Lisbon opens up like a pop-up book before you.
 Miradouro da Graça gazes across to the castle plump on the hillside, while the entire city unfurls before you at pine-shaded Miradouro Senhora do Monte – the ideal spot to steal a kiss.

 Romancing the stone